carynbear/carynbear.github.io/programmingstudy.md

 We will follow up with next steps shortly.
 If you have any questions, please email caryn@u.northwestern.edu.

-**For teachers who are interested in having students do this survey as an in-class activity**, please contact me via email (caryn@u.northwestern.edu.) so we can coordinate how to get permission and send out the survey.
+**For teachers who are interested in having students do this survey as an in-class activity**, please contact me via email so we can coordinate how to get permission and send out the survey.

 ## Information